Chapter Twenty Two - A Desperate Escape

 Wolf, holding Sally's chin up, made her drink the required amount.
 Then he took his fill.
 The potion worked fast; he stopped shaking and felt warmer.
 Sally also was looking like she felt better.

 Sally spoke first, "Thank you Mister Oúre.
 Wolf I love you, and I have a surprise for you."
-She turned and started pulling on the tail end of the rope that was still in the tunnel and as it came out, there was a scraping sound.
+She turned and started pulling on the tail end of the rope out of the tunnel and as it came out, he heard a scraping sound.
 Soon a package emerged.
 It was her clothes tied into a bundle and completely covered in black mud.
-She quickly opened the bundle and in it was the camera, the jeweled breast plate, ring, shield, and the turquoise and gold death mask.
+She quickly opened the bundle it held the camera, the jeweled breast plate, ring, shield, and the turquoise and gold death mask.

 Wolf was stunned, "You robbed the tomb."